Stay at the lodge

 We offer a laundry service for a small fee.
 This service does not include undergarments and socks, however, laundry soap is available on request.
 Please note that clothes are line-dried so drying times are weather dependant.

 Our beautifully maintained gardens provide excellent birding and photography opportunities from the veranda and belvedere.
-Fruit feeders attract noisy groups of euphonias, chlorophonias and tanagers such Hooded, Ruby-crowned, Brazilian, Sayaca, Palm, Green-headed and Burnished-buff.
+Fruit feeders attract noisy groups of euphonias, chlorophonias and tanagers including Brazilian, Flame-crested, Golden-chevroned, Burnished-buff and Yellow-backed.

 On the hummingbird feeders Swallow-tailed Hummingbirds chase off Rufous-breasted Hermits, Reddish Hermits, White-chinned Sapphires, Black Jacobins, Violet-capped Woodnymphs and Glittering-throated Emeralds.

-Around the garden, the rare Black-legged Dacnis, Rusty-margined Guan, Swallow Tanager, Maroon-bellied Parakeet, Ferruginous Pygmy-Owl, Rufous-tailed Jacamar, Rufous-thighed Kite, Channel-billed Toucan, Blond-crested Woodpecker, Chestnut-backed Antshrike, Greenish Elaenia, and Long-billed Wren are among the wide variety of birds often encountered.
+Around the garden, the rare Black-legged Dacnis, Rusty-margined Guan, Swallow Tanager, Maroon-bellied Parakeet, Ferruginous Pygmy-Owl, Rufous-tailed Jacamar, Rufous-thighed Kite, Channel-billed Toucan, Blond-crested Woodpecker, Chestnut-backed Antshrike and Long-billed Wren are among the wide variety of birds often encountered.

 At night Tawny-browed Owl, Tropical Screech-Owl and Pauraque may be seen, and mammals including Paca, Nine-banded Armadillo and the occasional Crab-eating Fox also visit the garden when all is quiet.